 - (d) The following requirements apply to the care and use of personal fall protection equipment. - (A) Body belts and positioning straps must never be stored with sharp or edged tools. - (B) Small tools carried in the belt must be placed so they present the least danger of coming in accidental contact with energized parts.
 Sharp or pointed tools must not be carried unless in scabbards, or are otherwise effectively safeguarded. - (C) Work-positioning equipment must be inspected before use each day to determine that the equipment is in safe working condition.
-Work-positioning equipment that is not in safe working condition may not be used.

-Note to paragraph (2)(d)(C): Appendix F to Division 2/RR contains guidelines for inspecting work-positioning equipment.

-- (D) The use of chainsaws is prohibited on all overhead work where workers are supported by a single climbing belt or rope. - (E) Workers must not place positioning straps around the pole above the top crossarm except where adequate protection is taken to prevent it from slipping over the top of the pole.
-Workers must not allow either end of a strap to hang loose, either in climbing or descending poles or other structures. - (F) Gaffs and Climbers. - (i) Gaffs and Climbers must be maintained according to the manufacturer's recommendations. - (ii) Workers must remove climbers before driving any vehicle. - (iii) Climbers must not be worn except when required.
+Work-positioning equipment that is not in safe working condition may not be used. - Note to paragraph (2)(d)(C): Appendix F to Division 2/RR contains guidelines for inspecting work-positioning equipment. - (D) The use of chainsaws is prohibited on all overhead work where workers are supported by a single climbing belt or rope. - (E) Workers must not place positioning straps around the pole above the top crossarm except where adequate protection is taken to prevent it from slipping over the top of the pole.
+Workers must not allow either end of a strap to hang loose, either in climbing or descending poles or other structures. - (F) Gaffs and Climbers. - (i) Gaffs and Climbers must be maintained according to the manufacturer's recommendations. - (ii) Workers must remove climbers before driving any vehicle.

+- (iii) Climbers must not be worn except when required.
 Workers must not continue to wear their climbers while working on the ground except for brief periods when a worker is necessarily off the pole. - (iv) While climbers are not being worn, the gaffs must be properly guarded. - (G) Safety lines must be readily available while working aloft to be used for emergency rescue such as lowering a worker to the ground.
-Such safety lines must be a minimum of one-half-inch diameter and three or four strand first-grade manila or its equivalent in strength (2,650 lb.) and durability. - (H) Personal fall arrest systems must be used in accordance with 1926.502(d).

-Note to paragraph (2)(d)(H): Fall protection equipment rigged to arrest falls is considered a fall arrest system and must meet the applicable requirements for the design and use of those systems.
-Fall protection equipment rigged for work positioning is considered workpositioning equipment and must meet the applicable requirements for the design and use of that equipment.

-- (I) The employer must ensure that employees use fall protection systems as follows: - (i) Each employee working from an aerial lift must use a fall restraint system or a personal fall arrest system.
+Such safety lines must be a minimum of one-half-inch diameter and three or four strand first-grade manila or its equivalent in strength (2,650 lb.) and durability. - (H) For employers engaged in general industry activities, personal fall arrest systems must be used in accordance with Division 2/I. For employers engaged in construction activities, personal fall arrest systems must be used in accordance with Division 3/M. - Note to paragraph (2)(d)(H): Fall protection equipment rigged to arrest falls is considered a fall arrest system and must meet the applicable requirements for the design and use of those systems.
+Fall protection equipment rigged for work positioning is considered work-positioning equipment and must meet the applicable requirements for the design and use of that equipment. - (I) The employer must ensure that employees use fall protection systems as follows: - (i) Each employee working from an aerial lift must use a travel restraint system or a personal fall arrest system.
 Paragraph (c)(2)(v) of 1910.67 and paragraph (b)(2)(v) of 1926.453 do not apply. - (ii) Except as provided in paragraph (2)(d)(l)(iii) of this rule, each employee in elevated locations more than 1.2 meters (4 feet) above the ground on poles, towers, or similar structures must use a personal fall arrest system, work-positioning equipment, or fall restraint system, as appropriate, if the employer has not provided other fall protection meeting Division 2/D, Walking-Working Surfaces; or Division 3/M, Fall Protection. - (iii) Each qualified employee climbing or changing location on poles, towers, or similar structures must use fall protection equipment unless the employer can demonstrate that climbing or changing location with fall protection is infeasible or creates a greater hazard than climbing or changing location without it.